acquia/lightning/README.md

 * Media
 * Workflow

+You'll notice that Lightning appears very sparse out of the box.
+This is by design.
+We want to empower editorial teams and enable developers to jump-start their site builds.
+That means that a developer should never have to undo something that Lightning has done.
+So we started with a blank slate and justified each addition from there.

 ## Current version

 Alpha1 is an early release of a subset of the planned features for Media.
 It is